JamieS56/Milestone-Project-4/README.md

         ![Ticket booking page choosing the tickets](media/README/testing/tickets-system/ticket-purchasing-1.jpg)

-    2. Fill out your details, if you have your profile details saved it will be prefilled for you and you just have to enter your card details otherwise just enter your name, email and card info.
+    2. Fill out your details, if you have your profile details saved it will be prefilled for you and you just have to enter your card details otherwise just enter your name a, email and card info.

         ![Ticket checkout page](media/README/testing/tickets-system/ticket-purchasing-2.jpg)

-    3. Click checkout and if your card is authorised, you will be taken to the success page. and sent a booking confirmation email.
+    3. Click checkout and if your card is good, you will be taken to the success page. and sent a booking confirmation email.

         ![Booking success page](media/README/testing/tickets-system/ticket-purchasing-3.jpg)
         ![Booking confirmation email](media/README/testing/tickets-system/ticket-purchasing-4.jpg)